Short

 age 10, briefly reemerged at age 16, then came back again in force in

-putting genealogy pages on the
+he started putting genealogy pages on

 Organized activities often played a large role.